thisiskushal31/Qwiklabs-Learning-Path-Notes/Readme.md

 ### Hi Folks 👋

 Here you'll find notes for [qwiklabs](https://www.cloudskillsboost.google/) learning path focusing on Google Cloud Platform (GCP).
 I hope you will find them useful.
-The repository will be updated regularly, and I also appreciate your contribution, so if you are considering contributing, please do so, but make sure you follow the contribution [guidelines] (To be added).
+The repository will be updated regularly, and I also appreciate your contribution, so if you are considering contributing, please do so, but make sure you follow the contribution [guidelines](./Contribution.md).

 -- Happy Exploring!!